Yamini Kalluri & the Carnatic Ensemble

 As a dance form devoted to graceful and theatrical storytelling, Kuchipudi depends upon the skillful interplay between dancer and singer.
 Vocalist Shaaranya Pillai deftly renders these traditional epic dramas with a nuance and emotional clarity immediately accessible to modern audiences.
 Pillai, a New York native in her 20s, was first introduced to Carnatic music by her mother Smt.
 Kiruba Pillai, who began instructing her through song when Shaaranya was still in the womb.
 She studies now with guru Smt.
 Kiranavali Vidyasankar.

 Carnatic percussion and melody instruments are the other essential complements to Kuchipudi dance.
-The mridangam, played by Murali Balachandran, is the defining instrument of Carnatic music.
+The mridangam, played by Bala Skandan, is the defining instrument of Carnatic music.
 This double-headed, barrel-shaped drum undergirds the music’s complex rhythmic structure.
-Balachandran comes from a long lineage of Tamil musicians and dancers.
-He is now New York’s first-call percussionist for South Indian dance.
+Skandan started his music training at age 6.
+Noted for his “superb musical accompaniment” by the New York Times, Skandan has accompanied established international musicians and dancers, and is the lead musician and composer for Akshara, an Indian percussion ensemble based in New York.
 Completing the Carnatic Ensemble is the skillful playing of young California-born violin master Parthiv Mohan.
 Carnatic musicians play the instrument in a unique seated position, producing a melodic expressiveness that carries the abhinaya of the dancer and singer from stage to audience.